 Talking openly about sexual wants and needs with a partner is important, while the internet can assist single people who are looking for a new romance.
 With so many dating websites on the market, it’s important to be safe, do the research and find a website or app that suits the specific needs of the individual.

-“The best thing to do is talk to your doctor (or a sexual health doctor if that’s easier) and seek their advice but some tried-and-tested safer sex strategies include using a condom and getting regularly tested,” Callander said.
+“The best thing to do is talk to your doctor or a sexual health doctor and seek their advice but some tried-and-tested safer sex strategies include using a condoms and getting regularly tested,” Callander said.